 Don't have time to make it right this instant?
 Pin it for later!

-Floppy Stuffed Bunny by 1 Dog Woof
+Floppy Stuffed Amigurumi Bunny

 This is an adorable classic floppy bunny that every child must have growing up.
-I've made this floppy bunny once and I actually bought more yarn to make another one because I ended up giving that one away.
+I've made this floppy bunny once, and I actually bought more yarn to make another one because I ended up giving that one away.

 This is another cuddle-size amigurumi fleece bunny that I adore!
 While I have not had a chance to crochet this bunny, I can tell just by looking at the photos that the yarn is very soft and plush.
 This is the reason why I started exploring faux fur yarn to make amigurumi stuffed animals.

-Velvet Bunny Amigurumi by Crochet for You
+Velvet Bunny Amigurumi

 Velvet yarn is another great choice for making amigurumi stuffed animals.
 The crochet stitches are still visible, which makes it easier to work with, but the final product is just as soft and plush as working with other specialty yarns (i.e. faux fur, fleece, and homespun).
 This velvet amigurumi bunny will surely bring a smile to your little one.

-Mini Amigurumi Bunny by Loops and Love Crochet
+Mini Amigurumi Bunny Crochet Pattern

-These mini amigurumi bunnies are adorable and designed by a dear friend of mine (Amanda of Loops and Love Crochet).
+These mini amigurumi bunnies are adorable and were designed by a dear friend of mine (Amanda of Loops and Love Crochet).
 They come already dressed.
 So no naked bunnies in the house!

-Classic Amigurumi Bunny by Once Upon a Cheerio
+Classic Amigurumi Bunny

 So to help reduce the amount of sewing, the head and the body of the amigurumi are crocheted all in one piece.
 While it doesn't mean that this amigurumi is no-sew, it's at least "less-sewing".

-Kawaii Easter Bunny by Hooked on Patterns
+Kawaii Easter Amigurumi Bunny

 Create some cute kawaii-style bunnies with this free crochet bunny pattern!
 These little bunnies are simple yet adorable.
 They are also quick and easy to crochet, so you can make Easter gifts for all of the kids!